ucsb-cs8-m17/ucsb-cs8-m17.github.io/_info/syllabus.md

 Attendance
 ==========

 This course moves quickly.
 So attendance is very important.
 This is even more true in the summer.

-We'll be trying to master the material from about 14 chapters in the book, at about 2 chapters per week.
-We need to go at that pace, because we'll lose a couple of weeks to exams, and the last few lectures the quarter, you can't really start anything new, because there isn't time to put it into practice with programming assignments.
-If you don't put it into practice, you aren't very likely to learn it in any way that is going to stick with you, so there isn't much point in just "going through the motions".

 As a result, there will be something you have to turn in at almost every class.
 In this way, attendance is taken, and required.